Information updated May 2, 2020.

 By Location

-As of 2017, approximately 15 percent of automotive engineers worked in Michigan with California a close second.
-Wages in Michigan are near the national average, but higher in California.
+As of 2022, approximately 12 percent of automotive engineers worked in Michigan with California a close second.
+Wages in Michigan are near the national average, but at their highest in states such as New Mexico, California, Louisiana, and Alaska..

 Other larger pockets of automotive engineers can be found where car manufacturing plants are located including in Tennessee, South Carolina, Indiana, Ohio, Alabama, and Texas.